 Test Your Commute

-Make sure you know exactly how to get to your new office, and how long it will take.
+Make sure you know exactly how to get to your new workplace, and how long it will take.
 If you will take public transportation, confirm all stops and transfers you will need to take.

 Practice going to work a few times before your job starts so you will know how long the commute is.
 Be sure to go around the time you plan to leave for work, so you can account for any traffic.
 You might want to come up with a backup route for days that traffic is particularly bad.
 When that first day arrives, you don't want to be late.
 Leave 10 minutes earlier than you think you need to—just in case.

 Plan Your Outfit

 Choose your outfit for the first day of work a week in advance.
 This will give you time to wash, iron, dry clean, or hem any clothing items.
-If you are unsure of how you should dress on the first day, call your company’s human resources representative for advice.
+If you are unsure of how you should dress on the first day, call your company’s human resources representative or your new manager for advice.

 If you can't get a clear answer, it's best to dress conservatively for the first couple of weeks.
 Once you get a feel for the office culture, you can begin to dress more casually, if that is what your office-mates do.

 Make sure you have all the materials prepared for day one.
 Bring all the information and documents you'll need to complete new hire paperwork if you haven't done so already.
 You probably don't know what your employer will provide for note-taking, so get a notepad and pen for recording any pertinent introductory information.
 You can take notes on a smartphone or laptop instead—just be sure your boss doesn't think you're texting.